Ivyqiuhan/Web-Development/README.md

 # Web-Development
-Tried to builed a webste with full-stack, plan to cooperate with JavaScript, Node.js, Python, MySQL
+Tried to build a webste with full-stack, plan to cooperate with JavaScript, Node.js, Python, MySQL